ianfajardo/gamestreamingsetup/blog/action-camera-microphone-attachments-for-the-perfect-sound.md

 <div class="row">
 <div class="col-lg-8">

-## How to Choose the Right Mic For Your Action Camera Needs
+## How to Choose the Right Action Camera Microphone Attachments For Your Needs

 Choosing the right mic for your action camera is a crucial decision.
 The camera's microphone is what records sound and dialogue, so it's important to make sure you have the best possible quality.
 A good mic for an action camera should be able to withstand heavy use, be durable, and produce high-quality sound.